microsoft/fluentui-system-icons/packages/react-icons/README.md

 There are different sizes of each icon, as well as `Filled` and `Regular` versions of each icon, so you can choose what works best for your application.

-There are also helpful interfaces that will allow you to add styling to fit the icons to your specific application, as well as add aria properties to increase the accessibility of the icons.
+There are also helpful interfaces that will allow you to add styling to fit the icons to your specific application

 User flows
 ---